ssjlee93/cashcard/notes.md

 > Sometimes IoC is also called Dependency Injection (DI).
 > But this is misleading since not all frameworks achieve IoC through DI.
 > In Spring, this is true.
 Other frameworks may use different techniques.

+### API Contracts and JSON
+**API Contract**
+patterns for capturing agreed upon API behavior in documentation and code
+REST API and RESTful API are forms of API Contracts.

+### Testing First
+Normally, tests are written after implementation to guard against regressions.

+**Test-Driven Development (TDD)**
+Write tests before implementing the code.
+Developers focus on what the code should do, not how it is done.
+Guides the developer to write minimum code to pass the test.

+### Red, Green, Refactor
+**TDD Cycle**
+1. Write a failing test (Red)
+2. Write the minimum code to pass the test (Green)
+3. Refactor the code to make it better